freeCodeCamp/guide/src/pages/python/files-and-io/index.md

 ```
 Output:
 ```
-Python is a powerful language.It is easy to learn.
+Python is a powerful language.
+It is easy to learn.
 ```

 ### Input from User